Zergalotz/password_manager_GUI/README.md

 ## Features
 - Add new passwords with associated website and username.
-- All passwords stored are in a table format in a txt file (again for personal and local use only).
+- All passwords stored in a table format in a txt file (again for personal and local use only).
 - Generate random passwords if user does not want to create their own.
 - Requires username and password to be entered before adding a new password.
 There will be pop-window that will appear if the user does not enter a username or password.
 Along with to confirm if you want to add the new password.